NCAR/lrose-examples/docker-image/docker-container.md

   * Docker will try to mount volumes exactly as requested.
 The following will fail because you are trying to replace /tmp, not mount /home/myself under /tmp: **/home/myself:/tmp**.
 If you want to mount your home directory somewhere, you have to specify an absolute path.
 For example **/home/myself:/tmp/myself** or **/home/myself:/home/myself**.

+#### A few gotchas with the lrose wrapper ####

+  * The lrose wrapper is meant do run commands in **batch** bode.
+It doesn't handle the I/O required for interactive mode.
+  So if you were to do something like this: `./lrose -- /bin/bash`, the container would be started and run /bin/bash, but you would never get a shell prompt, and any command you enter would not be passed on.
+You would have to stop and remove the container before being able to run the lrose wrapper again.

 ### Dealing with graphic accelerators ###

 This is only needed for X11 graphic programs such as HawkEye, if you care about hardware acceleration.
 If the performance is good enough you can skip this section.